The Afghan War: A Game of Two Halves

-And as the British ruling elite prepares to transform the World War I centennial into a year of orchestrated war-worship and patriotic-militarist spectacle, a new event looks set to take its place in the stirring pageantry, in the unlikely shape of an England-Afghanistan football match at Wembley.
+And as the British ruling elite prepares to transform the World War I centennial into a patriotic-militarist spectacle or remembrance, a new event looks set to take its place in the stirring pageantry, in the unlikely shape of an England-Afghanistan football match at Wembley.

-This comparison doesn’t bear out too much scrutiny, given that England will be playing against their nominal allies, rather than the enemies they have been fighting for the last eight years.
+This comparison is somewhat misleading, given that England will be playing against their nominal allies, rather than the enemies they have been fighting for the last eight years.

-Nor does peace have anything to do with a political gimmick, whose main purpose will be to help propagate Cameron’s fatuous claim this week that British troops have accomplished their ‘mission’ in Afghanistan, and provided the country with a ‘basic level of security…so that Afghanistan doesn’t become a haven for terror.’
+Nor does peace have anything to do with a political gimmick, whose main purpose will be to support Cameron’s claim this week that British troops have accomplished their mission in Afghanistan, and provided the country with a ‘basic level of security…so that Afghanistan doesn’t become a haven for terror.’

-[stextbox direction=”ltr”]'”All you’ve done is bring fighting to the area,” one village elder scolded, turning his back in a gesture of rudeness, recalled Capt.
+‘All you’ve done is bring fighting to the area,’ one village elder scolded, turning his back in a gesture of rudeness, recalled Capt.
 Andy Richards of Royal Regiment Scotland, who advises local police.
-“I told them we have to fight the Taliban somewhere, and unfortunately it is in their village,” Richards said.’
+‘I told them we have to fight the Taliban somewhere, and unfortunately it is in their village,” Richards said.’

 446 British soldiers and thousands of Afghan civilians and combatants have died to make this outcome possible.
 Whatever else you can say about this, it is only a success in the sense that Iraq and Libya are successes.